2025 Blue Hour:

 AltaSea will honor Chef Zimmern with the Innovation Award in recognition of his contributions to sustainable seafood and the blue economy.
 The Innovation Award is given annually to people who display ingenuity, drive progress, and solve some of the world’s most pressing problems with innovative solutions.
 As a chef, humanitarian, entrepreneur, and global citizen, Zimmern has devoted his life to exploring and promoting cultural acceptance, tolerance, and understanding through food.

-Zimmern’s work, including his co-creation of the Emmy and James Beard Foundation award nominated PBS documentary-series Hope in the Water, his work telling stories on and about our global water systems for over 20 years on television across 12 series, his authorship of the new cookbook The Blue Foods Cookbook, his advocacy for fresh and salt water food systems as a global ambassador for the United Nations World Food Program, the Nature Conservancy, creating access to sustainable fish and seafood as a pillar of his work with the Environmental Working Group, and as a founding member of the Coalition for Sustainable Aquaculture inspires us all to take global action for healthier oceans and a more sustainable food future.
+Zimmern’s work, including his co-creation of the Emmy and James Beard Foundation award nominated PBS documentary-series Hope in the Water, his work telling stories on and about our global water systems for over 20 years on television across 12 series, The Blue Foods Cookbook, co-authored by Andrew Zimmern and Barton Seaver in collaboration with Fed By Blue, his advocacy for fresh and salt water food systems as a global ambassador for the United Nations World Food Program, the Nature Conservancy, creating access to sustainable fish and seafood as a pillar of his work with the Environmental Working Group, and as a founding member of the Coalition for Sustainable Aquaculture inspires us all to take global action for healthier oceans and a more sustainable food future.

 NextGen Award